KenjiHarada/BSA/README.md

 ## History

+(November 9th 2014) Fixed a bug in the output of format 1.

 (November 6th 2014) Fixed a bug for the use of the option -t.

 (October 15th 2014) Added the "CC2" folder.
 The "CC2" folder includes